 He is a member of the California and New York bars and is a past Chair of the executive committee of the State Bar of California’s Law Practice Management and Technology (LPMT) Section.
 Since 2008, Bob has served on the Advisory Board of the National Employment Law Institute (NELI).
 In 2006, he was named a Northern California Super Lawyer and featured in a cover story of ABA’s Law Practice Magazine.

 Before joining Fenwick & West in 2000, Bob had a varied 13-year career as a litigator, law school administrator, law school teacher and consultant.
-From 1995 to 2000, Bob was the Moot Court Program Coordinator at the University of San Francisco School of Law.
-During the 1997-98 school year, he also acted as Associate Dean for Academic Affairs and Director of Legal Research & Writing at JFKU School of Law in Walnut Creek, California.
+From 1995 to 2000, he was the Moot Court Program Coordinator at USF School of Law.
+During 1997-98, Bob also acted as Associate Dean for Academic Affairs and Director of Legal Research & Writing at JFKU School of Law.
 From 1992 to 2000, Bob taught Legal Research Writing & Analysis at USF Law.